Published: 30 Apr 2025 | Reading Time: 7 min read

 Contiguous memory allocation is a fundamental memory management technique used in operating systems to assign adjacent memory blocks to processes.
 This method ensures efficient access speed and straightforward memory management, making it a crucial topic in computer science and software engineering.

-In this guide, we will explore contiguous memory allocation in-depth, covering its types, advantages, disadvantages, fragmentation issues, real-world applications, and frequently asked questions.
+This guide explores contiguous memory allocation in-depth, covering its types, advantages, disadvantages, fragmentation issues, real-world applications, and frequently asked questions.

 Contiguous memory allocation is a memory management technique used by operating systems to allocate a single continuous block of memory to a process.
 When a process is loaded into memory for execution, the operating system (OS) assigns a contiguous block that meets its size requirements.